-- 1 Click Start and Control Panel. - 2 Click Adjust screen resolution under Appearance and Personalization. - 3 Right-click the number 2 monitor and select Attached. - 4 Click OK.
+- On models with the Intel Graphics Media Accelerator - Right-click on the desktop and select Personalize. - 2 Click Display Settings. - 3 Follow the on-screen instructions to change the settings. - On models with the NVIDIA or ATI video controller - Click Start and Control Panel. - 2 Click Adjust screen resolution under Appearance and Personalization. - 3 Right-click the number 2 monitor and select Attached. - 4 Click OK.